 3) Involve your family

 Take advantage of opportunities to talk with your family about finances.
 When your children are young, it can help to explain why it's so important for you to save for the future and that sometimes short-term sacrifices are necessary to make that happen.
 Understanding the family's financial realities may help lower everyone's stress levels when you occasionally have to make the choice to skip a Little League game or gymnastics meet in order to put in some extra hours at work.
-By having regular conversations about budgeting and investing, your children will be well informed as they mature and more prepared for their own financial futures.
+By having regular conversations about budgeting and investing, your children should be well informed as they mature and more prepared for their own financial futures.

 4) Take care of your health